threefoldfoundation/www_Jungle-Paradise/content/contactus/index.md

 <h1 class="text-white">Contact Us</h1>
 <p class="text-white text-xl font-semibold">Interested in booking your next stay at Jungle Paradise Beach Resort?
-We'd love to hear from you - contact us using the form below, and we'll get right back to you.
+We'd love to hear from you - contact us using the button below, and we'll get right back to you.
 We look forward to serving you.</p>
 <a href="mailto:book@jp-resort.com" target="_blank"><button>Contact Us</button></a>

 {% end %}